Best Restaurant of the Townships: Fulford's La Petite Table Nippone

 NOTE TO VISITORS TO THIS SITE (YEAH, YOU!): This site (and the listings linked to the right) rely a lot on your contributions and ideas.
 Please comment on any places mentioned in my listings and share your suggestions for new ones.
 I'd also love to hear from you on other "Best of the Townships" spots to check out and include (restaurants, bars, farms, spas, B&Bs, stores, services, events, etc.)

 What Could It Be!
-Mystery Dino Find Has West Bolton Abuzz
+Mystery Eastern Townships Dino Find Has West Bolton Abuzz

 My top-secret West Bolton correspondent, Shannon Brown, writes about an amazing paleontological discovery that, I am sure, has all of West Bolton abuzz.